llvm/llvm-project/llvm/docs/GettingStartedVS.rst

 Visual Studio native CMake support
 ==================================

+Before you can build LLVM with Visual Studio you need to follow the step outlined in :ref:`Getting Started<getting_started>`.

 Support for native CMake integration was added in Visual Studio 2019, but it has been made more robust in 2022.
 If you are using Visual Studio before 2022, it's recommended to generate a Visual Studio solution from CMake instead of using the native CMake integration.

-If you want to generate a Visual Studio Solution for older versions of Visual Studio or because that is a workflow that suits you better, please refer to the chapter below on :ref:generating Visual Studio Solution<gen_vs_cmake>.
+If you want to generate a Visual Studio Solution, please refer to the chapter below on :ref:generating Visual Studio Solution<gen_vs_cmake>.

 To use the native CMake support, launch Visual Studio 2022 and select the option